This post has been modified to reflect new information since its original publication.

-How to claim your profile on Google My Business
+How to claim your profile on Google Business Profile

-If you don’t have a Google My Business account, you’ll need to create one.
+If you don’t have a Google Business Profile account, you’ll need to create one.

-- Go to the Google My Business overview page and click “Manage now.”
+- Go to the Google Business Profile overview page and click “Manage now.”

 - Enter your business name in the search box.

 - The next steps depend on whether Google can find your business listing.